alhockly/pi-wireless-drive/README.md

 Samba + avahi-deamon
 pi
-1. setup fstab to mount your external disk (exFat or macOS Journled) https://askubuntu.com/a/165462
+1. setup fstab to mount your external disk (exFat or macOS Journled) https://askubuntu.com/a/165462 use `sudo mount -a` to test the mount
 2. setup samba and avahi-deamon on pi
 3. shutdown pi and connect the disk to mac via usb
 Mac